 ‘All people that on earth do dwell’, was sung, the Bishop gave the Benediction and everybody sang the National Anthem.
 After this, families and ex-servicemen walked through the Memorial Hall glancing at their special name on a panel.
 Wreaths in memory of loved ones and comrades were handed to the boy scouts who laid them out carefully.
 The decision had been taken that only flowers and not pots should be placed there subsequently.

-Editor’s Note: No official photographs of the opening of the War Memorial seem to have been taken.
+Official photographs of the opening of the War Memorial seem to have been taken.
 The 18th November ‘Hornsey Journal’ contained three poorly reproduced pictures of exterior and interior of the War Memorial, therefore recent photographs by Lesley Ramm illustrate this article.

 Images of the Hornsey Cottage Hospital side view and Hornsey Cottage Hospital with new entrance – HHS